STORY / GAMEPLAY

 GRAPHICS / SOUND

-The graphics are beautiful on the CPC and can be compared to the....
-ST and Amiga in terms of background and sprite detail (limited of course to its hardware)!
-The sprites are funny and the animation is swift.
-The sound is limited though using only a few (but adequate) sound FX with no in-game music, but they are fine.
-A nice intro music is also included here.
+The graphics are beautiful on the CPC and can be easily compared in quality to the ST and Amiga!
+The sprites look good and the animation is fast.
+The sound is limited though to only a few (but adequate) sound effects and there is no in-game music (as in all versions.
+A nice intro music is also included on the CPC.

 GAMEPLAY SAMPLE VIDEO

 On our video below you may watch the Sinclair ZX Spectrum and Amstrad CPC official releases plus an unofficial Commodore 64 preview.